PTAS for Sparse General-Valued CSPs: Minimisation on Baker classes

 A \emph{layering} of a graph $G$ is a function $\lambda \colon V(G) \to \ZZ$ such that $|\lambda(u) - \lambda(v)| \leq 1$ for adjacent vertices $u,v$ in $G$.
 That is, vertices of $G$ are partitioned into \emph{layers} $\lambda^{-1}(i)$ for $i \in \ZZ$ and edges only go within one layer or between two consecutive layers.

-Baker's technique~\cite{Baker94:jacm} relies on a layering of planar graphs such that the subgraph induced by $\lambda^{-1}(I)$, for any interval $I$ (a set of a few consecutive integers), has bounded treewidth (the bound depending only on $|I|$), as formally stated in Lemma~\ref{lem:planar-tw}.
+Baker's technique~\cite{Baker94:jacm} relies on a layering of planar graphs such that the subgraph induced by $\lambda^{-1}(I)$, for any interval $I$ (a set of a few consecutive integers), has bounded treewidth (the bound depending only on $|I|$), as formally stated in \cref{lem:planar-tw}.
 As one might imagine, this can be iterated: it would suffice that the subgraph induced by $\lambda^{-1}(I)$ itself has such a ``bounded treewidth layering''.
-Consider now the class of graphs obtained from planar graphs by adding a single vertex, adjacent to all the others; then a layering can only have three non-empty layers; nevertheless, an algorithm can easily circumvent this by guessing the assignment to the single new vertex (i.e.\ iterating through all possibilities).
+Consider now the class of graphs obtained from planar graphs by adding a single vertex, adjacent to all the others; then a layering can only have three non-empty layers;\footnote{There can be a non-empty layer before the universal vertex, a layer containing the universal vertex, and a layer after.} nevertheless, an algorithm can easily circumvent this by guessing the assignment to the single new vertex (i.e.\ iterating through all possibilities).

 Dvo\v{r}\'{a}k~\cite{Dvorak20:soda} defined a \emph{Baker class} as any class of graphs that can be dealt with in the above ways.
 Informally, a class of graphs is Baker if any graph in the class can be reduced to an empty graph by a bounded number of operations: either removing a single vertex, or selecting some layering $\lambda$ and continuing separately with every interval in that layering (each subgraph induced by $\lambda^{-1}(I)$ for intervals $I$ of at most some size).
 It turns out the notion of treewidth is not necessary here, as graphs of bounded treewidth also form a Baker class.